-Once you have become a INP, the next step is to contact your local Department of Children and Family Services or a Foster Family Agency (FFA) who contracts for medically fragile foster care children.
+Once you have become a INP and a certified or licensed resource nurse-provider, the next step is to contact your local Department of Children and Family Services or a Foster Family Agency (FFA) who contracts for medically fragile foster care children.
 You and your significant other, will need to go through the requirements of becoming foster parents for "Medically Fragile Infants and Children."
-It can take up to 8 months to become licensed as a foster parent through the Department of Children and Family Services (DCFS).
+It can take up to 12 months to become licensed as a foster parent through the Department of Children and Family Services (DCFS).
 Find out your counties waiting period for licensing foster parents prior to making your decision.

 County Agencies Contact Numbers:

 Riverside Co. - 951 358-3645

 The certification process for becoming a Foster Parent varies from county to county and foster agency to foster agency but can easily be completed while maintaining your current employment.
 The approval process for becoming an Independent Nurse Provider (INP) can take several weeks to several months to complete.
 Because you are dealing with two state agencies, don't get too discouraged with the bureaucratic quagmires of the agencies.
 Please, for the sake of these little Angels, call numerous times and follow through with supervisors.
 If you do not get answers, returned calls, or the dates and times for foster parent courses and or EPSDT information, be persistent.
 Your patience will be rewarded in the end.